FYYFU/fyyfu.github.io/_pages/about.md

 ## About me

-I'm a 2nd-year PhD student in UCR where I am fortunately advised by Prof. [Yue Dong](https://yuedong.netlify.app/).
+I'm a 3rd-year PhD student in UCR where I am fortunately advised by Prof. [Yue Dong](https://yuedong.netlify.app/).
 Prior to that, I received my M.Sc. from [Tianjin University](http://www.tju.edu.cn/) (advised by Prof. [Deyi Xiong](https://dyxiong.github.io/)), and my B.S. from [Xidian University](https://www.xidian.edu.cn/).

 My research interest lies in Natural Language Processing (NLP), specifically conditional text generation, such as summarization and machine translation.
 Large language models (LLMs) have made significant advancements in conditional text generation, but problems like hallucination and security still exist.
 Besides these, I also have a strong interest in reinforcement learning (RL).
-Integrating advanced RL algorithms with NLP is a very interesting and challenging topic, and I look forward to combining them with conditional text generation.

 ## News

++ [11/2025] Our paper [Harnessing the Unseen: The Hidden Influence of Intrinsic Knowledge in Long-Context Language Models](https://arxiv.org/abs/2504.08202) was accepted to the AAAI2026.

-+ [01/2025] Our paper [Not All Heads Matter: A Head-Level KV Cache Compression Method with Integrated Retrieval and Reasoning](https://openreview.net/forum?id=FJFVmeXusW) was accepted to the ICL2025.
++ [01/2025] Our paper [Not All Heads Matter: A Head-Level KV Cache Compression Method with Integrated Retrieval and Reasoning](https://openreview.net/forum?id=FJFVmeXusW) was accepted to the ICLR2025.

 + [10/2024] Completed my internship at Microsoft and really appreciated the guidance from my leaders there.
 Our paper [Not All Heads Matter: A Head-Level KV Cache Compression Method with Integrated Retrieval and Reasoning](https://arxiv.org/abs/2410.19258) now available on Arxiv.